 In an entertaining and revealing manner, BUSTED illustrates the right and wrong ways to handle common police encounters and pays special attention to demonstrating how you, the viewer, can confidently protect your rights and yourself.
 You can watch the film on YouTube here.

 Indoctrinate U is a compelling and relatable film about the rampant bias, politically correct language, and speech codes enforced on college campuses today.
-The Moving Picture Institute sponsors free screenings of this film on college campuses so if you’re interested email Stacie Fulcher at firstname.lastname@example.org.
+The Moving Picture Institute sponsors free screenings of this film on college campuses so if you’re interested contact MPI at firstname.lastname@example.org.

 The Moving Picture Institute features many other fantastic movies that focus on liberty specific issues.
-Some of their bigger name films require fees to screen so if you have any questions about a particular film contact Stacie Fulcher, email above.
-In addition, MPI has an internship program for those interested in learning even more about movies that promote liberty.
-Direct questions on the internship program to Stacie Fulcher as well.
+Some of their bigger name films require fees to screen.
+Contact MPI at the email above if you have questions about a particular film.
+In addition, MPI has a number of support programs for those interested in making movies that promote liberty.